 Any vegans and vegetarians visiting Copenhagen will want to stop by Christiania to enjoy the plethora of meat-free restaurants, cafes, and street food stalls in the neighborhood.
 In the summer it is lovely to sit outside on the street side dining terraces beneath a colorful sunshade.

-Best places to stay in Christianshavn and Christiania:FIND BEST HOTELS IN CHRISTIANSHAVN
+Best places to stay in Copenhagen in Christianshavn for first-timers:MORE HOTELS IN CHRISTIANSHAVN

-Osterbro is a large, residential neighborhood to the north of Copenhagen.
-If you are looking for a laid-back, quieter suburb within walking distance from the city center, this is one of the best places to stay.
+Osterbro is a large, residential affluent neighborhood to the north of Copenhagen.
+If you are looking for a laid-back, quieter suburb within walking distance from the city center, this is one of the best places to stay in Copenhagen.

 Being less of a tourist neighborhood, the streets here are lined with cozy restaurants and cafes catering to the local population.
 With lots of small independent stores and weekend flea markets, if you want to experience everyday life like a local Dane, this is your best bet.